What is Purple Flag?

 Achieving Purple Flag status demonstrates that Basingstoke’s town centre is managing its night time experience well.
 However, we recognise that achieving accreditation should be more than a one off prize.
 Standards need to be upheld and maintained.
 A Purple Flag is the start of a journey to sustained improvement to a town's evening and late night experience.

 In order to retain Purple Flag status we need the support of all those involved in the night time economy.
-If you are interested in becoming involved with the working group, contact us by calling 01256 844844 or email PurpleFlag@basingstoke.gov.uk
+If you are interested in becoming involved please contact the Economic Development team by emailing Business@basingstoke.gov.uk